einarwh/experiments-in-powerblog/content/blog/2025/08/25/nullable-vs-nullable.md

 The intention here is to call the <span class="inline-code">fn</span> function on each element, and then to filter out any null values.
 You'll note that <span class="inline-code">fn</span> returns a <span class="inline-code">TR?</span> value, indicating a nullable value (for value types), or at least something that could be null (for reference types), whereas the return type of <span class="inline-code">SelectNotNull</span> is <span class="inline-code">IEnumerable&lt;TR&gt;</span>.
 No allowance for null there.
 Indeed, that's the whole point of <span class="inline-code">SelectNotNull</span>!

 What is the problem?
-After all, it compiles?
+After all, it compiles.
 Well, what happens when we try to use it?

 Let's start with reference types.
 We write the following code to test our new method.